ItWozNotMe/itwoznotme.github.io/_posts/2022-05-26-Pickle-Rick.md

 Type: #TryHackMe <br>
 Links: [https://tryhackme.com/room/picklerick](https://tryhackme.com/room/picklerick) <br>

-This room will allow me to start completing the 'Starter Series' on TryHackMe; a series of beginner ctfs to assist with developing my penetration testing skils.
+This room will allow me to start completing the 'Starter Series' on TryHackMe; a series of beginner ctfs to assist with developing my penetration testing skills.

-Starting the Machine within TryHackMe, I opted to use a flag -sV with my nmap script to enumerate versions of the services running on the target machine, the command resulted the enumeration of port 22/ssh running OpenSSH 7.2p2 and port 80/http running Apache Version 2.4.18.
+Starting the Machine within TryHackMe, I opted to use a flag -sV with my Nmap script to enumerate versions of the services running on the target machine, the command resulted in the enumeration of port 22/ssh running OpenSSH 7.2p2 and port 80/http running Apache Version 2.4.18.

 ![image](https://user-images.githubusercontent.com/74746341/170707659-271cd971-b8bf-497c-84c4-4f66dc03fdaf.png)

-Visting http://10.10.51.201/ yeilded a websever, there is no inital information on the webserver so I viewed the source of the page.
+Visting http://10.10.51.201/ yielded a web server, there is no initial information on the webserver so I viewed the source of the page.

 ![image](https://user-images.githubusercontent.com/74746341/170709387-7a8ad1bc-3d87-47ba-bb7d-e456b7bea9cb.png)